Skip to main content

 • Customs meets with the tobacco industry on an as necessary basis to discuss illicit trade in tobacco and, when appropriate, any changes to Customs’ legislation that affect importers and manufacturers.

-Meeting attendees:
+Meeting held

 December 2023